 Your family medical history matters.
 But what if it's a mystery?

-You’ve probably heard the story of the story of the twins separated at birth.
-Identical twins, both adopted as babies and named Jim, were raised separately.
-When they reconnected at age 39, they discovered some striking similarities: They smoked the same brand of cigarettes.
-They drove the same type of car.
-They were both prone to nail biting and tension headaches.
+When they reconnected at age 39, they discovered some striking similarities.
+They smoked the same brand of cigarettes, drove the same type of car, and both prone to nail-biting and tension-headaches.

 In the ongoing nature versus nurture debate, these similarities make a strong case for the power of genetics.
-Twin studies have looked at how genes influence everything from mannerisms to interests to IQ, but they’re perhaps most often used to quantify disease risk.
+Past studies on twins have looked at how genes influence everything from mannerisms to interests to IQ, but they’re perhaps most often used to quantify disease risk.

 For better or worse, our genetic makeup has a significant influence on our health.
-Many health conditions can be traced back to “genetic glitches” passed down through families.
+Genetic mapping shows how health conditions can be passed down through families.

-Hundreds of medical conditions are thought to run in families, including Alzheimer’s, diabetes, anxiety and depression, colon cancer, and ovarian cancer.
+There are a variety of medical conditions thought to run in families, including Alzheimer’s, diabetes, anxiety and depression, colon cancer, and ovarian cancer.

 But genes alone don’t determine how healthy you will be.
 The probability of developing a health condition – even one you’re predisposed to – may also depend on your environment.

 For example, let’s say heart disease runs in your family.
 It’s likely that your genes put you at a higher risk than someone without a family history of the disease, but lifestyle changes can lower that risk.
-Even if you have a strong family history of the condition, high levels of fitness can decrease your risk of heart disease by almost 50%.
+Even if you have a strong family history of the condition, studies show that people who exercise regularly are less likely to suffer a sudden heart attack or other life-threatening cardiac event.

 In other words, having a family history of a particular illness doesn’t mean you’re destined to get it.
-Your DNA is just one piece of the puzzle.
-It’s one of several risk factors.
+Your DNA is just one piece of the puzzle, as there are other risk factors.

 Still, knowing your family medical history can help you make informed health care choices.
 According to the American Medical Association, knowing if your close relatives have health problems can help health care providers look for early warning signs of disease and recommend treatments to reduce a patient’s risk.